Kurento/kurento/source/user/installation.rst

 Installation Guide
 ==================

-**Kurento Media Server (KMS)** can be installed in multiple ways
+**Kurento Media Server (KMS)** is compiled and provided for installation by the Kurento team members, in a variety of forms.
+The only officially supported processor architecture is **64-bit x86**, so for other platforms (such as ARM) you will have to build from sources.

-* :ref:`Using an EC2 instance <installation-aws>` in the `Amazon Web Services`_ (AWS) cloud service.
-Using AWS is suggested to users who don't want to worry about properly configuring a server and all software packages, because the provided setup does all this automatically.
+* :ref:`Using an EC2 instance <installation-aws>` in the `Amazon Web Services`_ (AWS) cloud service is suggested to users who don't want to worry about properly configuring a server and all software packages, because the provided template does all this automatically.

-* :ref:`Using the Kurento Docker images <installation-docker>`.
-Docker allows to run Kurento in any host machine, so for example it's possible to run KMS on top of a Fedora or CentOS system.
+* :ref:`The Kurento Docker image <installation-docker>` allows to run KMS on top of any host machine, for example Fedora or CentOS.
 In theory it could even be possible to run under Windows, but so far that possibility hasn't been explored by the Kurento team, so you would be at your own risk.

-* :ref:`Setting up a local installation <installation-local>` with ``apt-get install``.
-This method allows to have total control of the installation process.
+* :ref:`Setting up a local installation <installation-local>` with ``apt-get install`` allows to have total control of the installation process.
+It also means that it's easier to make mistakes, so we don't recommend this installation method.
+Do this only if you are a seasoned System Administrator.

 Besides installing KMS, a common need is also :ref:`installing a STUN/TURN server <installation-stun-turn>`, especially if KMS or any of its clients are located behind a :term:`NAT` router or firewall.

-If you want to try nightly builds of KMS, then head to the section :doc:`/user/installation_dev`.
+If you want to try **nightly builds** of KMS, then head to the section :doc:`/user/installation_dev`.